CarrotBCMS/Carrot/README.md

 ## Development

-Run Spring Boot by running the command ´mvn spring-boot:run´ (_/core_).
-When your Spring Boot application is running, you can fire up the build-in frontend server by running ´grunt server´ (_/client_).
+Run Spring Boot by running the command `mvn spring-boot:run` (_/core_).
+When your Spring Boot application is running, you can fire up the build-in frontend server by running `grunt server` (_/client_).

 ## Deployment

-To integrate the client module into the core, run the grunt command ´grunt build´.
+To integrate the client module into the core, run the grunt command `grunt build`.
 All assets, html, js and css files are being copied to the resources directory inside your Spring boot project.

 # Example